Joséphine de Beauharnais: Duchess of Navarre

 After the annulment, Joséphine lived at the Château de Malmaison, near Paris.
 She remained on good terms with Napoleon, who provided her with a generous annual allowance and once said that the only thing to come between them was her debts.
 (Joséphine remarked privately, "The only thing that ever came between us was my debts; certainly not his manhood.")
 In April 1810, by letters patent, Napoleon created her Duchess of Navarre.
 Some claim Napoleon and Joséphine were still secretly in love, though it is impossible to verify this.

 In March 1811, Marie Louise delivered a long-awaited heir, Napoleon II, to whom Napoleon gave the title "King of Rome".
-Two years later Napoleon arranged for Joséphine to meet the young prince "who had cost her so many tears".

 Death

 Joséphine died of pneumonia in Rueil-Malmaison on 29 May 1814, soon after walking with Emperor Alexander I of Russia in the gardens of Malmaison, where she allegedly begged to join Napoleon in exile.
 She was buried in the nearby church of Saint Pierre-Saint Paul in Rueil.
 Her daughter Hortense is interred near her.

 Napoleon learned of her death via a French journal while in exile on Elba, and stayed locked in his room for two days, refusing to see anyone.
 He claimed to a friend, while in exile on Saint Helena, that "I truly loved my Joséphine, but I did not respect her."
-Despite numerous affairs, eventual marriage annulment, and his remarriage, the Emperor's last words on his death bed at St. Helena were: "France, the Army, the Head of the Army, Joséphine." ("France, l'armée, tête d'armée, Joséphine").
+Despite numerous affairs, eventual marriage annulment, and his remarriage, the Emperor's last words on his death bed at St. Helena were (according to some accounts): "France, the Army, the Head of the Army, Joséphine." ("France, l'armée, tête d'armée, Joséphine").